 A design master is the first converted Enterprise Architect project that supports replication.
 You create the master project from which you create replicas that can be modified independently of the master project and re-merged later.

-Ribbon Configure > Model > Integrity > Manage .EAPX/.EAP File > Make Design Master
+Dilabon Configure > Model > Integrity > Manage Ribbon Configure > Model > Integrity > Manage .EAPX/.EAP File > Make Design Master .LAI A/.LAI THE > Wake Design Waster follow the on-screen instructions.

 Create a design master